fleetdm/fleet/.github/ISSUE_TEMPLATE/smoke-tests.md

 ## Prerequisites

-1. `fleetctrl preview` is set up and running the desired test version using `--tag` parameters.
+1. `fleetctl preview` is set up and running the desired test version using `--tag` parameters.
 2. Unless you are explicitly testing older browser versions, browser is up to date.
 3. Certificate & flagfile are in place to create new host.